Georg [György] Lukács

 Cited Primary Sources

-Below there is a list of the bibliographical entries for the works of Lukács that are cited in the main article.
+This list comprises the bibliographical entries for the works of Lukács that are cited in the main article.
 English translations are cited where available.
-If no translation is available, I cited Gesammelte Werke.
-In the remaining cases, I cited the original publication.
+If no translation is available, Gesammelte Werke are cited.
+In the remaining cases, the original publication is cited.
 Sources are listed by original publication date.

 - 1908, “On the Romantic Philosophy of Life.
 Novalis,” in Soul and Form, A. Bostock (trans.), Cambridge, MA: MIT Press, 1971, pp. 42–54.